paul-hammant/ngWebDriver/README.md

 * `'[ng-app]'`- matching an element that has the arribute `ng-app` (this is the default)
 * `'#my-app'` - matching an id `my-app`
 * `'[fooBar]'` - matching an attribute `fooBar` on any element
+* `'[module=todoApp]'` - the "todo app" module (amongst others) on the [https://angularjs.org](https://angularjs.org) home page.

 There's a reference to css selectors you'll need to read - https://www.w3schools.com/cssref/css_selectors.asp - because that's the type of string it is going to require.

 ### Still needing help on $$testability ?

 Read the five or so bug reports on $$testability and how (most likely) you have to learn a little about you application so that you can use `.withRootSelector("abc123")`.
-Those bug reports: https://github.com/paul-hammant/ngWebDriver/issues?issue+testability
+Those bug reports: https://github.com/paul-hammant/ngWebDriver/issues?issue+testability.
+Also deeply read the css_selectors page on w3schools.com (link above) so you can fine tune your selector fu **before** filing a bug against this project.

 ## Other Functions